gabrielmaialva33/yol-benicio-api/README.md

 ## :bookmark: About

-**Yol Benício API** is a comprehensive legal management system built with AdonisJS v6 backend and React 19 + Inertia.js frontend that provides robust functionality for managing legal processes, clients, schedules, and billing.
-The system follows clean architecture principles with clear separation of concerns and features a role-based navigation system designed to streamline legal office operations for different user types (Managers, Clients, and Collaborators).
+**Yol Benício API** is a next-generation legal management system built for 2025 with cutting-edge technologies.
+Featuring a powerful AdonisJS v6 backend and modern React 19 + Inertia.js frontend, it delivers comprehensive functionality for managing legal processes, clients, schedules, billing, and document workflows.
+The system implements clean architecture principles with microservice-ready modular design and features an intelligent role-based navigation system optimized for different user personas in legal offices.

+### 🚀 **What's New in 2025**

+- **⚡ React 19**: Latest React features with concurrent rendering and automatic batching
+- **🎨 TailwindCSS v4**: Next-generation CSS framework with improved performance
+- **🔒 Enhanced Security**: Advanced JWT implementation with refresh token rotation
+- **📱 Mobile-First**: Responsive design optimized for all devices
+- **🧪 Comprehensive Testing**: Full test coverage with Japa and MSW
+- **🐳 Docker Ready**: Production-ready containerization
+- **⚡ Performance Optimized**: Redis caching and query optimization
+- **🔍 Real-time Monitoring**: Advanced health checks and audit logging

 ### 🏗️ Architecture Overview